pluresideas/pluresideas.github.io/index.md

 Of course a good definition of units of work needs other parts as well but I would urge the teams to start with using ‘why’.
 This [article](https://medium.com/@SFWebDigital/the-5-key-components-of-an-agile-user-story-6586ea63e1db) captures all the important parts.

 Which methodology teams use, agile, waterfall or something else is unimportant; the success of the implementation stars with a good understanding of the work needed.

+### Code review - How to retain knowledge gained during code reviews?

+I received this code review comment:

+"14, 24, and 32 or so have ‘section’ as id names.
+These are examples as mentioned that do not accurately reflect the implied html.
+Just something I consider a 'best practice' to avoid."

+The reviewer inspected an html, matching style sheet, and was not satisfied with the css selector names.
+He spent some time thinking what the names should (not) be however this knowledge did not get captured in his code review comment.

+My suggestion would be for the reviewers to document their suggestions.
+Suggestions add clarity to the code review comments.